 There have been some significant milestones reached along the way.
 A few of my favorites have been:

 What is the one piece of advice that you would give someone who is thinking about starting their own business?

 Never underestimate what it takes to get something accomplished.
 Perception is rarely reality when you start breaking it down.
 We recently put together a marketing promotion of three mailers (now four) going out to perspective clients here in Central Oregon.
 Just getting the mailers into an acceptable format for the postal service, with a good design and solid marketing message was a major undertaking.
 We redid the mailer design and layout multiple times working toward the end result.
 If you want to take a look, refer to our News & Events page on our web site.
 I think they turned out well for the intended purpose of introducing Nine Peaks and Laserfiche to the Central Oregon region’s financial professionals.

-I don’t think a lot of folks realize you started a new line of business in the fall of last year as an authorized reseller of Laserfiche ECM.
+I don’t think a lot of folks realize you started a new line of business in the fall of last year as an authorized solution provider of Laserfiche ECM.
 Who is Laserfiche and what is ECM?

 Since 1987, Laserfiche Enterprise Content Management (ECM) software has been trusted by organizations worldwide to manage, secure and share information.
 With over 35,000 customers and five million users, Laserfiche develops solutions for capture, workflow, forms, e-signatures and case management that help companies drive business value—and make timely, informed decisions.

 Laserfiche is an ideal solution for organizations looking to improve business processes by digitizing and automating the flow of documents; to include easy-to-create online forms, workflow, approvals, email notifications, easy search and retrieval, and record retention policies.